 - Ensuring any window or door that was originally designed to open, can still open easily without undue effort, and without compromising safety.

 - Unsticking windows which may have been fixed or painted shut.

-- Replacing missing or broken window winders, hinges, catches, security stays, or closers.
+- Replacing or repairing missing or broken window winders, hinges, catches, handles, security stays and closers.

-- Ensuring windows are able to be used as intended and are not blocked, covered over or been changed so that they cannot be opened.
+- Ensuring windows are able to be used as originally intended and are not blocked, covered over, disabled, made inaccessible or otherwise changed so that they cannot be opened.

 Download the Window Replacement Requirements in Existing Buildings guidance on Education.govt.nz.

 Guidance for colder weather and seasons

 During colder weather and especially during the winter season, it can be less practical to fully open windows and doors.
 But on cold days good ventilation can still be achieved by partially opening the windows.